KateLibC/pyMarioIsMissing/README.md

 ## Contact

-If you have any questions, feel free to reach out to be on Twitter at [@KateLibC](https://twitter.com/katelibc).
+If you have any questions, feel free to reach out to be on Twitter at [@KateLibC](https://twitter.com/katelibc) or on [Twitch](https://twitch.tv/katelibc).
+There are some videos in my collection that have me working through this and making a mess of things.